 - Infringement: Unauthorized use of a protected mark that is likely to cause consumer confusion

 When running your business you’ll probably have information that is valuable to your business due to its confidential status.
-You can protect that information using Non-Disclosure Agreements but you can also use state-specific trade secret laws to prevent the unauthorized acquisition, use, and disclosure, of that information.
+You can protect that information using Non-Disclosure Agreements but you can also use state-specific (and now federal) trade secret laws to prevent the unauthorized acquisition, use, and disclosure, of that information.

 Trade Secrets law in a nutshell: